chrisisler/wavematch/README.md

     // Match an array of length 1
     '[ blah ]': (...args) => ...

-    // Match an array of length 2
+    // Match an array of length N
     '[ blah, foo ]': (...args) => ...

     // Match an array of arbitrary length